daniel29348679/LEDA_Tauri/README.md

 ## Python Compilation

 ### Step 1: Setup Files
 - Copy all files from the `files` directory into the `earth-api`       directory (same location as `app.py`).
+   - earth-api's NAS location:`團隊資料夾/LEDA_NCU/實習生任務/2025/LEDA_app安裝包`
-- `clean.ps1` need to be applied after pyinstaller compile failed.You must run it in the `earth-api` dir.
+- `clean.ps1` need to be applied after pyinstaller compile failed.You must run it in the `earth-api` dir.(You have to apply `clean.ps1` before your first compilination if you use the earth-api.zip in the nas)

 ### Step 2: Update Syntax
 Ensure the following syntax updates are applied to the codebase to match package version requirements: